 Hershel GreenePlayed by Scott Wilson

-Hershel Greene owns the farmhouse where Rick and the other survivors seek asylum after the apocalypse.
-A recovering alcoholic and a man of faith, Hershel feels obliged to shelter the guests for a time, but soon chafes at their intrusion.
+Hershel Greene owned the farmhouse where Rick and the other survivors sought asylum after the apocalypse.
+A recovering alcoholic and a man of faith, Hershel felt obliged to shelter the guests.

 A veterinarian by trade, Hershel proves invaluable to Rick when his son Carl is accidentally shot.
 After performing life-saving surgery on Carl, Hershel relates to Rick his belief that everything that's happened is God's work, and that mankind will soon find a cure for the walker disease.